dbaston/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Configuration examples
 ----------------------

-As example is used a set of data that represents hydrological data in a certain area in South Tyrol, a region in northern Italy.
+The example uses a set of hydrological data in a certain area in South Tyrol, a region in northern Italy.
 The origin data was converted from asc format to TIFF using the GDAL **gdal translate** utility.

-For this running example we will create a layer named snow.
+For this running example we will create a layer named ``snow``.

-As mentioned before the files could located in any part of the file system.

-In this tutorial the chosen MOSAIC_DIR directory is called ``hydroalp`` and is placed under the root of the GEOSERVER_DATA_DIR.
+As mentioned before, the files could located in any part of the file system, but in this tutorial the chosen **MOSAIC_DIR** directory is called ``hydroalp`` and is placed under the root of the GEOSERVER_DATA_DIR.

 Configure the MOSAIC_DIR:
 `````````````````````````
-This part showsn an entire MOSAIC_DIR configuration.
+This part shows an entire **MOSAIC_DIR** configuration.

 datastore.properties:
 """""""""""""""""""""